User Guide

 -

-refers to the index number shown in the displayed list of lessons. -
+LESSON_INDEXrefers to the index number shown in the displayed list of lessons. -

-refers to the index number shown in the student list for the specified lesson. (uselistlesson
+STUDENT_INDEXrefers to the index number shown in the student list for the specified lesson. (uselistlessonto view the student list for lessons) -

-must be a positive integer 1, 2, 3, β¦β
+LESSON_INDEXandSTUDENT_INDEXmust be a positive integer 1, 2, 3, β¦β

 Example: